ALFA-group/code-representations-ml-brain/README.md

 make paper
 ```

-Note - This command will take ~8 hours to complete on a machine without GPU cards.
+Note - These commands will take ~8 hours to complete on a machine without GPU cards.

 ## Custom Analyses